ASB Committee

 Louisa Preston, MSSL, University College London

-Dr. Louisa Preston is a UK Space Agency Aurora Research Fellow in Astrobiology based at The Natural History Museum, London.
+Louisa is a UK Space Agency Aurora Research Fellow in Astrobiology based at The Natural History Museum, London.
 She has worked on projects for NASA and the Canadian, European and UK Space Agencies studying environments across the Earth, where life is able to survive our planet’s most extreme conditions, using them as blueprints for possible extra-terrestrial life forms and habitats.
 She is an avid science communicator having spoken about the search for life on Mars at the TED Conference in 2013, and her first book Goldilocks and the Water Bears: The Search for Life in the Universe is out now by Bloomsbury Sigma.
 Follow her on Twitter @LouisaJPreston and her personal webpage: louisa-preston.com

-Membership and Website officer
+Membership & Website Officer

-Industry officer
+Industry Officer

 David Summers, Thales Alenia Space in the UK